trentlit/F21CISC275Portfolio/README.md

-Still unsure on what to make, this is my current brainstorm!
-Currently working on using a hook to store scores.
+Still really unsure on what to make, but this is my current brainstorm!
+Currently working on using hooks to store scores.

 Changelog